joaoandradegp-wq/DOS-Game_Launcher/DEV/qw_server/README.md

 * Change time limit
 * Send server messages
 * Kick players
-* IP ban management
+* Ban player IP addresses
 * Enable / disable downloads

+RCON communication is performed directly between the panel and the QuakeWorld server.

+No external administration service is required.

 ---

-### 🗺️ Map Selection

-The panel includes a graphical map selector with maps organized by episode.

-#### Original Quake

-* Welcome to Quake
-* Dimension of the Doomed
-* The Realm of Black Magic
-* The Netherworld
-* The Elder World
-* Final Level

-#### DeathMatch Arena

-#### Scourge of Armagon

-#### Dissolution of Eternity

-The last selected map is remembered by the panel.

----

 ## 🔧 Live Server Administration

-When the server is running, the panel provides live administration through RCON.
+When the server is running, the panel can perform live administration through RCON.

 ### 🗺️ Change Map

-The panel uses the QWSV 2.30 compatible command:
+The panel uses the QWSV 2.30-compatible command:

 ```text
 map dm2